privacore/helppages-findx/en/image-index.md

 # Does findx index images?
-The service returns images from various sources, rather than maintaining its own index. findx  currently gets image results from Shutterstock, as well as from affiliates. findx will be adding more image services in the future.
+The service returns images from various sources, rather than maintaining its own index. findx  currently gets image results from Shutterstock (affiliated).

+findx will be adding more image services in the future.